MrOtherGuy/js-markov-chain/README.md

 ### Note on states

-You can call `.next()` method on a particular state and it will give you one of the possible nodes it can transition into.
-But this DOES NOT modify the internal state of the chain.
+You can call `.next()` method on a particular state and it will give you the value of the possible nodes it can transition into.
+But it does DOES NOT modify the internal state of the chain nor give you the node object itself.

 ```
 let my_state = MC.current();
 console.log(my_state.value)
 << 5

-console.log(my_state.next().value)
+console.log(my_state.next())
 << 4

 ```